nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 porchctl rpkg get --namespace=default
 ```

-You might see output like:
+You might see an output like:

 ```bash
 NAME                                    PACKAGE                  WORKSPACENAME   REVISION   LATEST   LIFECYCLE   REPOSITORY